 A tool for making strong, memorable passphrases.

 DicePhrase helps you easily create strong, memorable passphrases, such as "FragrantRenewedAnyoneBakedPossum" or "BazookaClangUnstuckTransferQuoteJokingly", by rolling six-sided dice to randomly select from a set of thousands of words.
-This system is more unpredictable than picking words on your own or trusting computer-generated randomness.
+This system creates passphrases that are more unguessable than if you were to pick words on your own or trust the computer to generate words automatically.

 You do five dice rolls to randomly select each word for your passphrase, so if you need a 6-word passphrase, that's 30 dice rolls.
-You input the numbers into DicePhrase, which uses them to look up corresponding words in a table of 7776 possible words, and a passphrase is generated.
-The more words you have, the chances that anyone would ever guess your passphrase become exponentially smaller.
+Input the numbers into DicePhrase, which will then use them to look up corresponding words in a table of 7776 possible words to generate your new passphrase.
+With each additional word, the chances that anyone could ever guess your passphrase become exponentially smaller.

 🎲 Why use dice?